thinkonward/challenges/README.md

 ### image-impeccable
 - A starter notebook for seismic volume denoising and winning solutions for the Challenge

+### in-direto-da-fonte-reativado
+- A starter notebook for geochemistry investigation

+### speed-and-structure
+- A starternotebook and winning solutions for seismic inversion with AI

 ### stranger-sections-2
 - A comprehensive starter notebook with helper notebooks, checkpoints, and data